-2.10 RIGHT-OF-WAY MAPS
+2.2.04 RIGHT-OF-WAY MAPS

-- A. Show "x," "y" values on monuments based on the City survey control and the scale factor used to convert grid coordinates to "surface" coordinates.
-All Distances shall be shown as "surface" distances and plainly marked as such.
-All bearings shall be based on the Texas Coordinate System of 1983. - B. Distances on proposed right-of-way lines shall be continuous from beginning to end of the job.
-Show either straight line or arc distance across intersecting streets. - C. Where a parcel is taken from a larger tract, show dimensions, distances, and area of the remainder of the tract based on recorded information. - D. Identify the evidence used to decide the final placement or establishment of the proposed right-of-way line, such as angle points, or corner monuments, as either "set" or "found."
-The description of each point used shall be shown on the drawing as identified in the field survey. - E. Grid Coordinate values of "x," "y" shall be shown for PCs, PTs, and PIs of curves on the proposed right-of-way lines.
-Curve data must include the following: delta, radius, arc length, chord length, and chord bearing. - F. Grid Coordinate values of "x," "y" must be given on the POB of each parcel.
-Show coordinates on map and metes and bounds with the scale factor. - G. Other information to be shown on right-of-way maps:

-- 1. All visible improvements such as buildings, fences, permanent signs, utilities, and other structures located on the property or within 10 feet outside the right-of-way line, if accessible. - 2.
-Abstract information used in preparation of the right-of-way map. - 3.
-Field book numbers obtained from the Chief Surveyor. - 4.
-Real estate numbers obtained from the Chief Surveyor, right-of-way engineer, or Real Estate Division.
+- Show "x," "y" values on monuments based on the City survey control and the 2.2.04.A scale factor used to convert grid coordinates to "surface" coordinates.
+All distances shall be shown as "surface" distances and plainly marked as such.
+All bearings shall be based on the Official Coordinate System. - 2.2.04.B Distances on proposed Right-of-Way lines shall be continuous from beginning to end of the job.
+Show either straight line or arc distance across intersecting streets. - 2.2.04.C Where a parcel is taken from a larger tract, show dimensions, distances, and area of the remainder of the tract based on recorded information. - 2.2.04.D Identify the evidence used to decide the final placement or establishment of the proposed Right-of-Way line, such as angle points, or corner monuments, as either "set" or "found."
+The description of each point used shall be shown on the drawing as identified in the field survey. - 2.2.04.E Curve data must include the following: delta, radius, arc length, chord length, and chord bearing. - Grid coordinate values of "x," "y" must be given on the POB of each parcel.
+2.2.04.F Show coordinates on map and metes and bounds with the scale factor. - 2.2.04.G Other information to be shown on Right-of-Way maps: - All visible improvements such as buildings, fences, permanent signs, 1. utilities, and other structures located on the property or within 25 feet outside the proposed Right-of-Way line, if accessible. - 2.
+Abstract information used in preparation of the Right-of-Way map. - 3.
+Survey Field Book numbers obtained from the Chief Surveyor. - Right-of-Way parcel numbers obtained from Real Estate Services.
+4.